bw-math/bw-math/source/notes/statistics/02_DESCRIPTIVE_STATISTICS.rst

     \pi_0.50 = \frac{x_{(\lceil \frac{n+1}{2} \rceil )} + x_{(\lfloor \frac{n+1}{2} \rfloor)}}{2}

+.. _skewness:

 Identifying Skewness
 ********************

-The median is important for helping identify :ref:`skewness <skew>` in data.
+The median is important for helping identify *skewness* in data.
 To see why, consider the following example.

 Example
     The annual income, measured to the nearest thousand, of a random sample of people is given below,